AdrianArtacho/tesser_video/README.md

 ### To-Do

+Fix `jit.window` name to something neutral

+sliders to zero on [thispatcher]

+Load video via Clip name usinf simply "video"

 - Prettyfy interface

-- Load video via Clip name as well
+-

 - play without end boundary...

-- Change the `jit.window` name to something neutral
+- do not play a fey frames when loaded!

+- load AND play/stop in one clip